BlackRock expanded its suite of US equity ETFs with a double launch last Friday.

 The launches come after the firm debuted the iShares MSCI World Swap UCITS ETF (IWDS) in March and follow a strong year for US equities, with the S&P 500, Nasdaq Composite and Russell 2000 benchmarks up 21.2%, 22.8% and 9.9%, respectively, so far in 2024

-They take BlackRock's suite of synthetic ETFs to five products, marking a U-turn from when group CEO Larry Fink called out European rivals Lyxor and SocGen at a conference in New York for its use in synthetic ETFs.
+They take BlackRock's suite of synthetic ETFs to five products, marking a U-turn from when group CEO Larry Fink called out European rivals Lyxor and SocGen at a conference in New York for their use of synthetic ETFs.
 At the time, BlackRock exclusively offered physical ETFs.